What is a Design-Build Firm?

 There’s no clear-cut definition as to what a design-build firm is and who is in their employ.
 Usually, a firm will either be more design-forward, primarily led by an architect or a designer, or construction-forward with a general contractor taking the reins.
 Of course, some firms can be an even balance of both.

 Whatever the scenario of the firm and your project, “the best approach is to interview as many people as it takes to find someone you feel comfortable with,” advised Mickley.
 That could mean going with a design-build firm or handpicking a designer and a general contractor.
 This more traditional method is called design, bid, and build, or DBB.
 It is where the designer or architect is hired separately from the general contractor.
-Sweeten, a free service matching renovators with both vetted contractors and D+B firms, outlines the benefits and potential drawbacks of this category.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 What can a design-build do?